Corionis/ELS/artifacts/document/ideas.md

 The -k option applies to the Provider.
 Subscriber .volmonger files are not involved in a run.

-Idea:  Add a command to output the list to a file.

 ---

 IDEA: A way to manage who got what with multiple Subscribers.